Northeast Kingdom Waste Management District

 Televisions

 Televisions are banned from landfill disposal and are collected through our E-waste program and should not be disposed of in the landfill.
-You can bring TVs to any participating E-waste collection location for free disposal.
+Any resident of any Vermont town can recycle TVs at any location free of charge.

 Thermometers